 When using the 6712FR sampler with a 750 or 710 module, transmitters such as cell phones or walkie talkies must not be operated within 3 meters of the sampler.
 If water level readings are fluctuating due to TV/radio station transmitter towers in the area, the sampler must be relocated.

 The 6712FR samplers have not been approved for use in hazardous locations as defined by the National Electrical Code.

 If you must enter a manhole or other dangerous location to install the sampler, observe standard safety precautions.
 Refer to Appendix C for a discussion of safety considerations.

-2.6.1 Tips for Routing Suction Line Route the line so that it runs continuously downhill from the sampler to the liquid source.
+2.6.1 Tips for Routing Suction Line

+Route the line so that it runs continuously downhill from the sampler to the liquid source.
 This helps drain the line during pre-sample and post-sample purges.
 When the sampler is used in below freezing temperatures, there is a risk of the suction line being frozen.
 A suitably warm sampling source can usually prevent this, provided there are no loops in the suction line.
 Some situations may require more protective measures, such as insulation of the suction line, or heat tape.
 Thoroughly draining the suction line minimizes the possibility of frozen liquid clogging the line.

-2.6.2 Intake Placement For representative samples, place the intake in the main current of the flow stream, not in an eddy or at the edge of flow.
+2.6.2 Intake Placement

+For representative samples, place the intake in the main current of the flow stream, not in an eddy or at the edge of flow.
 Placing an intake at the bottom may produce samples with excess heavy solids and no floating materials, while placement at the top may produce the opposite conditions.

-2.6.3 Positioning a Sampler Place the refrigerator on a relatively flat, horizontal surface.
+2.6.3 Positioning a Sampler

+Place the refrigerator on a relatively flat, horizontal surface.
 Placing the refrigerator on a steep incline may cause the sample to miss the bottle mouth.

-When installing the sampler, be sure the vertical distance between the level of the liquid and the pump is as small as pos- sible.
+When installing the sampler, be sure the vertical distance between the level of the liquid and the pump is as small as possible.

+Connect the refrigerator's line cord to mains power at an easily-accessible location.
+This allows the refrigerator to be disconnected easily if a fault condition occurs.

 The refrigerator's lower compartment is not watertight.
-Do not The refrigerator's lower compartment is not watertight.
 Do not install in a location where the refrigerator's lower compartment could become submerged.